collective/collective.subscribe/README.txt

 Introduction
 ============

-uu.subscribe contains components for associating users/principals as subsribers to an item of content, maintaining a relationship between them, and providing an index for such relationships.
+collective.subscribe contains components for associating users/principals as subsribers to an item of content, maintaining a relationship between them, and providing an index for such relationships.